-The Racine County Sheriff's Office Investigative Bureau was comprised of 1 Lieutenant and 15 Investigators.
-Two Investigators are assigned to Civil Process and 1 is assigned to Consumer Fraud Investigations.
+The Racine County Sheriff's Office Investigative Bureau is comprised of 1 Lieutenant and 15 Investigators.
+One Investigator is assigned to Civil Process and one is assigned to Consumer Fraud Investigations.

 The Investigative Bureau has a number of specialized units staffed by highly trained and skilled Investigators.